aklump/drupal_batch_framework/README.md

 1. Create a queue definition by implementing `\AKlump\Drupal\BatchFramework\QueueDefinitionInterface`
 3. Do implement `hook_cron`  as shown below with your queue definition class.
-4. Fill the queue using an operations.
+4. Fill the queue using operations (see below).
 5. Ensure cron is running.
 2. Note this strategy does not use `hook_cron_queue_info`.